Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 - (add description here)
 ### Data fields
 - #### Object taskItem
-    - An object with fields describing a task like the due date, description, recurring info, how much is completed, etc
+    - An object with fields describing a task like the due date, description, recurring info, how much is completed, etc.
 ### Methods
 - #### handleClick()
-    - Displays TaskDetails component with more details about the task
+    - Displays TaskDetails component with more details about the task.
 - #### removeTask(taskID)
     - [click here](#removetasktaskid)
 - #### updateTask(taskID)